fdlane/fdlane.github.io/about.md

 I am, first and foremost, a Christian striving to follow Jesus Christ.
 I am the husband of Staci, the father of four, and an active instrument-rated pilot.

-I am a developer currently working for [Knoxville Utilities Board](https://www.kub.org){:target="_blank"}, where I create custom web applications and integrations for both internal and external customers.
-We specialize in technologies such as Kubernetes, Oracle, SQL Server, Java, MQ Series, and ElasticSearch on the server-side, and extensive use of JavaScript on the client-side.
-I enjoy developing web applications using EmberJs and the ESRI JavaScript API.
+I currently work as a developer for [Knoxville Utilities Board](https://www.kub.org){:target="_blank"}, where I help design and create custom web applications and integrations for both internal and external customers.
+My work involves technologies such as Kubernetes, Oracle, SQL Server, Java, MQ Series, and ElasticSearch on the server side, along with extensive use of JavaScript on the client side.
+I particularly enjoy developing web applications using Ember.js.

+In addition, I am a founding member of [SevereClear, LLC](https://www.severclear.dev){:target="_blank"}, a software development agency dedicated to delivering modern web applications and custom integrations.

-As much as I enjoy developing, I also love spending time on the lake or in the sky with my family and friends.
+While I am passionate about development, I also love spending time on the lake or in the sky with my family and friends.

 ### Contact